johnpaulbalagolan/lr-wiki/Proposed-Readme.md

 # Introduction

-There are two recommended approaches to get a new Learning Registry node running using the latest stable code (0.23.0): 1) via an Amazon Machine Instance (AMI) or 2) via installing the code.
+There are two recommended approaches to get a new Learning Registry node running using the latest stable code (0.23.3): 1) via an Amazon Machine Instance (AMI) or 2) via installing the code.

 Instructions for using an existing AMI are available from http://goo.gl/fhdg3.

 The installation instructions below describe eight steps to get a new Learning Registry node running using the latest stable code.
-These instructions are provided for Linux and Mac and have been tested with Ubuntu 10.04 LTS and Snow Leopard.
+These instructions are provided for Linux and have been tested with Ubuntu 10.04 LTS and Ubuntu 11.10.

-# Prerequisites
+## Linux

-### Linux
+### Prerequisites

 #### 1. Install Supporting Applications